ao-swarm/Zenoh-Emulator-Crash/README.md

 ### build/repro steps

-- add local.properties for `github.user`, `github.token`
+1. add local.properties for `github.user`, `github.token`
-- install app
+2. install app on emulator at API 30
-- open app
+3. open app
-- check logs
+4. check logs

 On MainActivity create, a Zenoh session is opened.